-It’s well-recognized that the act of procuring your vehicles will take up a major part of your budget – so it’s important to try and make the right choices when it comes to vehicle selection.
+It’s well-recognized that the act of procuring your vehicles will take up a major part of your budget – so it’s important to try and make the right choices when it comes to fleet vehicle selection.

-Of all your fleet management responsibilities, vehicle selection and allocation is sure to present one of the greatest conundrums.
+Of all your fleet management responsibilities, fleet vehicle selection and allocation is sure to present one of the greatest conundrums.
 There can be some pretty complicated factors to consider, such as pressure to determine needs and keep staff happy –– while constantly striving to preserve capital and ‘achieve more with less’.

-No wonder when it comes to vehicle selection, one of the biggest questions we hear from fleet managers is, “how can I make the best procurement decisions?”
+No wonder when it comes to fleet vehicle selection, one of the biggest questions we hear from fleet managers is, “how can I make the best procurement decisions?”

 The best strategy involves doing your research and assessing all of the factors that could impact budget, capital expenditure decisions, leasing options and cost of ownership.